Chardonnay, Sonoma County (2016)

 Bright and crisp, this refreshing, medium-bodied Chardonnay flaunts flavors of green apple, juicy pear and melon accented by just a hint of marzipan.
 This balanced wine is perfect for a warm summer day or paired with your favorite seafood.

-Grapes that produce our Sonoma County Chardonnay come from our estate vineyards in Sonoma Valley and Russian River Valley, as well as from growers in Sonoma County’s other top appellations, including Carneros and Alexander Valley.
+The fruit for our Sonoma County Chardonnay comes from our estate vineyards in Sonoma Valley and Russian River Valley, as well as from growers in Sonoma County’s other top appellations, including Carneros and Alexander Valley.
 Each carefully selected vineyard contributes distinctive and individual qualities to the finished wine.

-To preserve Chardonnay’s delicate flavors, aromas and acidity, the grapes are picked at night and in the very early morning hours so the fruit arrives cold at the winery.
+To preserve the delicate flavors, aromas and acidity, the grapes are picked at night and in the very early morning hours.
 Grapes are then immediately pressed whole cluster and fermented in different lots.
 The wine undergoes partial malolactic fermentation and is aged for six months in French oak barrels.
 During aging, bâtonage (stirring the lees by hand) is performed to achieve

 complexity and the rich mouthfeel.